-- Have a reduced accident/fatality rate - Provide an efficient route for freight transport throughout the corridor - Provide communities throughout the corridor with a safe and effective connection.
+- Have a reduced accident/fatality rate. - Provide an efficient route for freight transport throughout the corridor. - Provide communities throughout the corridor with a safe and effective connection.

-Over the long term it is expected that the Western Highway will be of sufficient standard and reduced access between Melbourne and the South Australian border to allow for a 100-110 km/h speed limit.
+Over the long term it is expected that the Western Highway will be of sufficient standard between Melbourne and the South Australian border to allow for a 100-110 kilometres per hour (km/h) speed limit.

-Central Highlands Regional Transport Strategy
+2.1.6 Central Highlands Regional Transport Strategy